 In June 2023, the CORE MPO Board adopted the updated MPA boundary based on the 2020 census data and the current and projected developments in the Savannah region.
 The updated MPA boundary includes more areas in Bryan and Effingham Counties (see map below).
-The updated MPA boundary is expected to be approved by the Governor of Georgia and federal agencies in late 2023 or early 2024.
+The updated MPA boundary is expected to be approved by the Governor of Georgia and federal agencies in 2024.